Filipanderssondev/Rocky_Linux_OS_Base_for_VMs/README.md

   <img src="https://github.com/Filipanderssondev/Rocky_Linux_OS_Base_for_VMs/blob/main/Images/rocky-linux-os-vm-base.png" width="300" align="left" />
   <h2>Abstract</h2>
   <p>
-	Creating and configuring a Rocky Linux golden image OS base for virtual machines on a Proxmox server. <br>
+	This project is about preparing a Rocky Linux golden image, which will then be used to create virtual machines.
+Here we will cover the steps involved, such as downloading the approriate image for the environment, balancing resource-usage and configuring an os base so that everything we require of a new system is prepared and ready for instant cloning.
 	<br>
 	<br>
 	<br>